Military Surplus Supplies

 There’s an online store that I frequent often to purchase travel gear in general and hiking gear specifically.

 The Sportsman’s Guide is primarily aimed at the residential consumer looking for great deals on everything from furniture to toys.
 However, you can still find great deals on things like:

 A 17 piece aluminum cookware set for 21.97!
 Soothe those hunger pangs while you dine under the stars:

 Executive Travel Fly & Spinning Rod Combo for $35.00

 Men’s Itasca Bridgeport 4″ Low Hikers for $35.00

 Communing with nature has never been so fun or so cheap!

-This site tends to focus more on the athletic-minded consumer and some of the more interesting offerings on this site is Foreign military overstocks sold at cut-rate prices.
+This site tends to focus more on the athletic-minded consumer and some of the more interesting offerings on this site are Foreign military overstocks sold at cut-rate prices.